scionproto/scion/doc/DRKeyInfra.md

 default, the DRKey infrastructure offers two key derivation procedures.
-For these, we distinguish between protocols that perform key derivations only on trusted AS infrastructure (e.g., SCMP), and protocols that can profit from "outsourcing" key derivation to non-AS infrastructure entities (e.g., PISKES).
+For these, we distinguish between protocols that perform key derivations only on trusted AS infrastructure (e.g., SCMP), and protocols that can profit from "outsourcing" key derivation to AS-owned infrastructure entities (e.g., PISKES).
 In the former case, key derivation can be performed as follows:

     1. AS → AS: